hikeventures/hikeventures.github.io/_posts/reviews/2013-07-15-gear-preview-werner-shuna-paddles.markdown

 image: http://farm4.staticflickr.com/3709/9295040842_f7031d2f8e_c.jpg
 ---

-Having purchased a <a rel="nofollow" hre="http://hikeventures.com/gear-review-unpacking-alpacka-packraft/" target="_self">packraft</a> a few years ago, I was looking for the best packrafting paddles which were in my budget and came across the Werner Shuna or its bigger brother the <a rel="nofollow" href="https://amzn.to/2nqS7pk" >Powerhouse</a>, <a rel="nofollow" href="https://amzn.to/2Oty45r" >Werner Pack-Tour M</a> and the VE Creeker Glass Blades on a Straight Black Glass Shaft.
+Having purchased a <a rel="nofollow" hre="http://hikeventures.com/gear-review-unpacking-alpacka-packraft/" target="_self">packraft</a> a few years ago, I was looking for the best packrafting paddles which were in my budget and came across the Werner Shuna or its bigger brother the Powerhouse, Werner Pack-Tour M and the VE Creeker Glass Blades on a Straight Black Glass Shaft.
 All paddles come in 4 peaces and are super light to take with you on your packrafting trip.
 They can be used for recreational or for whitewater paddling.
 The Werner paddles are made in the US and the VE paddles are handmade in the UK.

+We make a commission for purchases made through the following links which helps us to keep this blog running.

 <img src="http://farm4.staticflickr.com/3709/9295040842_f7031d2f8e_c.jpg"  width="800" height="403" alt="Best Packrafting Paddle - Werner Shuna Paddles review">